a-n-rose/workshops/deep_learning_acoustics/README.md

 ### Male Speech Data:

 I've posted some screenshots to help you navigate the webpage.
+We will first download healthy male speech, then healthy female speech.
+The webpage is in German, so real quick:

+healthy = gesund
+male = männlich
+female = weiblich

 1) Check the boxes for "männlich" and "gesund"